 Carry out external ID validations in accordance with the requirements of the DBS code of practice

 This service is provided by GB Group plc.
-We will use this service only in the event that the applicant is unable to comply with the Route 1 identity verification.
+We will use this service only if the applicant is unable to comply with the Route 1 identity verification.

 Carry out qualification and sanction checks

-For staff and those involved in the management of schools, using the Department for Education secure access service, provided by the National College for Teaching & Learning.
+For staff and those involved in the management of schools, using the Department for Education secure access service, provided by the National College for Teaching and Learning.

 The information we collect about you depends on the reason for your application with us.
 We may use the information we obtain for any of the purposes listed above, where required.